EHB-MCT/remedial-assignment-RobbeDeClerck/Docs/Conventions.md

 │   ├── Music/                      # Contains all sounds for music used │
 ├── Scripts/                        # All C# scripts
-│   ├── Tasks/                      # Each cognitive task (Reaction Time, Auditory Memory, etc.)
+│   ├── Challenges/                 # Each cognitive task/challenge (Reaction Time, Auditory Memory, etc.)
-│   ├── Metrics/                    # Logic for capturing and processing metrics │   ├── Services/                   # Firebase or other backend services
+│   ├── Services/                   # Firebase or other backend services
 │   ├── Managers/                   # Game, Input, and Task managers
 │